Skip to content

 Finding IDLs

-Hyperstack uses IDL (Interface Definition Language) files to generate type-safe bindings for your data streams.
+Arete uses IDL (Interface Definition Language) files to generate type-safe bindings for your data streams.
 An IDL is a JSON file that describes a Solana program’s accounts, instructions, and custom types.
-Hyperstack supports Anchor and other framework IDL formats.
+Arete supports Anchor and other framework IDL formats.

 To build a custom stack, you need the IDL for the program you want to track.